d3a-n/pear/README.md

 Unlike traditional chat platforms, Pear does not rely on any central servers.
 Instead, it establishes **direct peer-to-peer** connections, preventing any third party from intercepting or logging communications.

 ### Secure Ephemeral Key Exchange
-Pear utilizes **Triple Diffie-Hellman key exchange** to securely negotiate encryption keys between peers.
+Pear utilizes **Dual Diffie-Hellman key exchange** (triple planned in future) to securely negotiate encryption keys between peers.
 This ensures that every session has a unique key, and once the session ends, the keys are **permanently discarded**.

 ### Strong End-to-End Encryption
 - **Encryption Algorithm:** ChaCha20-Poly1305 AEAD
 - **Message Authentication:** Poly1305 MAC ensures message integrity
 - **Key Derivation:** HKDF using BLAKE2b

-### Robust Error Handling and Secure Input
-Pear ensures error-free execution with:
-- Secure input handling using `safe_fgets`
-- Reliable message transmission with `send_all`
-- Immediate cleanup of invalid sessions to prevent crashes

-### Multi-Threaded Send/Receive Architecture
-Pear employs a **multi-threaded design**, allowing concurrent message sending and receiving.
-This ensures **real-time, low-latency communication**.

 ### Built-in Command Set
 Pear provides a minimal yet powerful command set: